xsynaptic/synaptic-lightroom-presets/readme.md

 ### FOLDERS

 I am in the process of moving from a system of classification based on coded prefixes to one based on folders.
 Things may seem a little strange for a while but there is a twisted kind of logic at work here.
-Nowadays I am grouping my presets into the following folders:
+Nowadays I am grouping my presets into folders by year.
+Some notes:

-* General (prev.
-ASLR-L, ASLR-V): handy shortcuts for lens correction and vignetting.
-* Autotone: fire and forget.
-* Custom: presets that include modifications to the basics to achieve a particular effect.
+* Presets suffixed with `(A)` refer to autotone; you may wish to adjust toning in the basic panel to achieve a different look.
+* Presets without autotone may seem too light or too dark for your photos.
 You may need to tweak the results depending on the exposure value of your photos.
-* Experimental: everything else, including the "night" presets I was dabbling with earlier.
-Use with caution or delete this folder indiscriminately; these presets aren't really meant for prime time.
+* Experimental: everything else, including the "night" presets I was dabbling with earlier, presets I no longer use, etc. Use with caution or delete this folder indiscriminately.
+* General: lens correction, shadowing, etc.

 Instead of purely descriptive names many of my presets are named after the places where I first developed them.
 This is a handy mnemonic to have once you start playing around with them.